Ernest-Ap/DataProSurvey/README.md

 ## Data Professional Survey Breakdown
 ### PowerBI Interactive Dashboard
 <img src="pd_img/FinalDash.png" width="600">
 Using a excel dataset about Data Professionals.
-Cleaning it then analysing data and creating a dashboard all in PowerBI.
+Cleaning it then analysing the data and creating a dashboard all in PowerBI.

 Software used:
 <li>Microsoft Excel: Dataset file imported into Power BI.